aroucadi/evermore_app/recall-mvp/docs/ARCHITECTURE/07_system_guarantees.md

-# Recall System Guarantees
+# Evermore System Guarantees

-This document clearly states what Recall guarantees and what it does NOT guarantee.
+This document clearly states what Evermore guarantees and what it does NOT guarantee.

 ## ✅ What We Guarantee